A steady surge of wealth has lifted many Americans into the millionaire category.

 What are these folks doing right that has allowed them to amass such wealth?
 Here are some characteristics they share.
 Use these lessons as a model for your own wealth-building efforts.

 Becoming a 401(k) millionaire takes time.
 The Washington Post has noted that most people who achieve 401(k) millionaire status take a tortoise-like 30 years to do so.

 A get-rich-quick attitude is a surefire path to failure.
 So, be patient.
 Slow and steady will win the race.

 2. They trust the market

 When the stock market is stagnant or falling, it’s easy to get discouraged.
-But America has been through the Great Depression, the Great Recession and countless other financial crises.
+But America has been through the Great Depression, the Great Recession, and countless other financial crises.
 And in each case, the nation has recovered.

-It’s likely that we will recover from the coronavirus pandemic, too.
 From time to time, the ship that is the U.S. economy takes on water and begins to list a bit.
 But it always rights itself and moves full steam ahead.